Sexual Misconduct Policy

 D. INDECENT EXPOSURE

-Indecent exposure refers to the deliberate exposure of the private or intimate parts of the body in public or in private premises when such exposure may be readily observed.
+Indecent exposure refers to the deliberate exposure of the private or intimate parts of the body in public or in private premises where there is present another person or persons who are offended or annoyed thereby.

 III.
 REPORTING INCIDENTS